-''' lappend actions {crms_exec "xtdaemonconfig c0-0c0s0 stonith=true"} lappend actions {crms_exec "xtdaemonconfig c0-0c0s1 stonith=true"} '''
+lappend actions {crms_exec "xtdaemonconfig c0-0c0s0 stonith=true"} lappend actions {crms_exec "xtdaemonconfig c0-0c0s1 stonith=true"}

-34. boot_bootnode_sdbnode
+34. boot bootnode sdbnode

 The next step in the boot automation file is to boot the boot and SDB nodes.
-This describes the default, which is to boot the boot and SDB nodes via PXE boot at the same time from the SMW, assuming the image on the SDB nodes is small enough.
-If that image is too large, SDB nodes are booted after the boot nodes (not described here).
-Boot and SDB nodes are both tier1 nodes in Cray scalable services, with an Ethernet connection to the SMW.
+The boot and SDB nodes can be booted via PXE boot at the same time from the SMW.
+They are both tier1 nodes in Cray scalable services, with an Ethernet connection to the SMW.
 This entry in the boot automation file will run the xtcli boot command.